 So, she must have just been in shock earlier.
 “A doctor?”

-“No…” she looked me dead in the eye, brows drawn together as she searched my face for something.
-“You sure you don’t know?
-But you’re with Keelan and you know her.
+“No… He was a tenin.”
+She looked me dead in the eye, brows drawn together as she searched my face for something.
+I kept my face neutral as I digested the information that her father had been one of the winged folk, supposedly servants of Selene herself.
+“You sure you didn’t know?
+But you’re with Ashley, er Keelan, and you know her.
 I thought-”

 “There you are, Haven,” Aunt Peggy broke in, “We were beginning to think you’d bailed on us, naughty boy.”
 I turned around to give the matron a hug.
 “Now, come along or you’ll miss the Love Me Knot.”